johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 For this reason it is suggested that a lack of response is left as implementation dependent.
 That way the implementation has sufficient freedom do chose a sensible approach.
-Eg. if the sender of the DNS UPDATE (like the primary nameserver of the child zone) only serves a single child, then resending the DNS UPDATE once or twice may be ok (to ensure that the lack of response is not due to packets being lost in transit).
+Eg. if the sender of the DNS UPDATE message (like the primary name server of the child zone) only serves a single child, then resending the DNS UPDATE once or twice may be ok (to ensure that the lack of response is not due to packets being lost in transit).
 On the other hand, if the sender serves a large number of child zones below the same parent zone, then it may already know that the receiver for the DNS UPDATEs is not responding for any of the child zones, and then resending the update immediately is likely pointless.

 # Management of SIG(0) Public Keys